JLO64/JLO64.github.io/_posts/2023-10-26-how-i-listen-to-music.md

 layout: post
 title: How I Listen To Music
 permalink: /posts/:year/:month/:slug
+description: When I was a Kid, I used to listen to music by downloading MP3 files of YouTube videos to my iPod.
+Over a decade later and not much has changed.
 ---

 Growing up as a Kid I loved listening to anime music on my iPod.
 I started out by purchasing songs off of iTunes for $0.99, but there weren’t that many songs on there from shows that I liked.
 (In hindsight, they might have had them but with Japamese titles which I couldn’t read/search.)
 The one place I was able to easily find these songs was on YouTube so I used that as my source.
 I would grab the URLs I wanted and go visit some sketchy YoaTube to MP3 websites, import the MP3s into iTunes, then sync my iPod.